 In serious injury cases, it may be a worthwhile investment to hire a private investigator to interview business owners in the area where the accident occurred to determine if they have seen or heard anything to help establish fault for the accident.

-Utilizing a Accident Reconstruction Expert
+Utilizing an Accident Reconstruction Expert

-When liability is disputed, and there is no other evidence of fault, like witnesses, camera footage or police report, an accident reconstruction expert can help win a seemingly losing battle.
+When liability is disputed, and there is no other evidence of fault, like witnesses, camera footage, or police report, an accident reconstruction expert can help win a seemingly losing battle.

-Based on the photos of damage and their inspection of the vehicles involved and the scene of the accident, the reconstruction expert can opine on which car entered the intersection first, and even potentially estimate the vehicles' respective speeds and break time.
+Based on the photos of the damage and their inspection of the vehicles involved and the scene of the accident, the reconstruction expert can opine on which car entered the intersection first, and even potentially estimate the vehicles' respective speeds and break time.